leonelcuevas/setup-ubuntu/README.md

 To start the chroot:
 ```
+sudo startgnome
+# if you installed unity or other environment use the appropiate command.
+For example:
 sudo startunity
-# if you installed gnome or other environment use the appropiate command
 ```

 In case of need, remove a previous chroot: